Closing arguments in Jordyn Dumont murder case set for Monday

-CLEVELAND COUNTY, N.C. -- Closing arguments for the high-profile murder trial involving 3-year-old Jordyn Dumont is set to begin Monday.
+CLEVELAND COUNTY, N.C. -- Closing arguments for the high-profile murder trial involving 3-year-old Jordyn Dumont are set to begin Monday.

 Prosecutors said she was killed by her mother's boyfriend, William McCullen, in Gaston County back in August 2016.